bgins/coincident-spectra/README.md

 Publishing from the command line is configured in [fission.yaml](fission.yaml).
 The publish action is configured in [publish.yml](.github/workflows/publish.yml).

 See the [Fission Guide](https://guide.fission.codes/developers/installation) and the publish action README if you would like to publish to Fission.
-Mostly this means making a Fission account with the CLI, registering a new app, and updating the endpoints in `fission.yaml` and `publish.yml`.
+At a high level, the steps are: make a Fission account with the Fission CLI, register a new app, add your machine key as a repository secret, and update the endpoints in `fission.yaml` and `publish.yml`.

 ## License